Chart Color Schemes

 Infrastructure

-Mount Evelyn has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Mount Evelyn has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that could impact this region.
-Notable ones are Mount Evelyn Water Treatment Plant, Hereford Road Childcare Centre and Development Site, York Road Upgrade, and Mount Evelyn Recreation Reserve Master Plan.
-The following list details those likely most relevant.
+AreaSearch has identified seven projects likely to impact the area.
+Key projects are Mount Evelyn Water Treatment Plant, Hereford Road Childcare Centre and Development Site, York Road Upgrade, and Mount Evelyn Recreation Reserve Master Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.